-There is no public national repository of crime incidents at the census tract level.
-The common data source to assess public safety outcomes is the Federal Bureau of Investigation's Uniform Crime Reporting (UCR), replaced in 2021 with the National Incident-Based Reporting System.
-However, their smallest geographical breakdown is the agency level, which usually matches a city or an equally large jurisdiction.
-Hence, these data sources are not appropriate for understanding the crime effects at the sub-city level.
+There is no national repository of crime incidents at the census tract level.
+The common crime data source is the Federal Bureau of Investigation's Uniform Crime Reporting (UCR), replaced in 2021 with the National Incident-Based Reporting System.
+Their smallest geographical breakdown is the agency level, which usually matches a city, town, or county.
+This data source is not appropriate for understanding the crime effects at the sub-city level.
 To overcome this data limitation, this research hand-collected time-stamped crime incident information from 27 of the most populated US cities, representing 33.3 million people or about 10 percent of the US population.
-These cities were chosen based on having available crime data from the last decade.
-While some cities release data from the mid-2000s up to date, 2011 is the first year when all cities have complete information, so this year was chosen as the beginning of the study period.
-Some cities only publish the address of the incident rounding the locations to the nearest hundred block or blurring the address' last two digits; such cases were replaced with a five-zero number (e.g., 12XX Street Name became 1250 Street Name) and three geocoders (US Census geocoder, ArcGIS Online Geocoding Service, and the Nominatim OpenStreetMap search engine) sequentially attempted to geocode the address.
-The geocoding hit rate was above the minimum acceptable hit rate suggested by Ratcliffe (2004).
-To ensure accuracy in the geocoding
+These cities were chosen based on having available crime data from the last decade.9 Some cities only publish the address of the incident rounding the locations to the nearest hundred block or blurring the address' last two digits; such cases were replaced with a five-zero number (e.g., 12XX Street Name became 1250 Street Name) and three geocoders (US Census geocoder, ArcGIS Online Geocoding Service, and the Nominatim OpenStreetMap search engine)